Oscar Wilde Memorial Bookshop

 …many out-of-state Gay people, visiting the Village and the city’s Gay scenes, have encountered Gay liberation books and movement periodicals for the first time at ‘Oscar Wilde’.
 The friendly, relaxed atmosphere and the unhurried opportunity just to browse can be a liberating experience in itself.

 The store’s public presence also meant that it was subjected to vandalism, including a rock thrown through one of the plate-glass windows.
 Nonetheless, the bookstore remained an important fixture in the LGBT community, stocking an ever-increasing number of LGBT books, periodicals, and ephemera.
-Rodwell hosted book signing and meet-the-author events with Tennessee Williams, Rita Mae Brown, Anthony Perkins, Janis Ian, Patricia Neil Warren, Christopher Isherwood, Harvey Fierstein, and many other LGBT authors.
+Rodwell hosted book signing and meet-the-author events with Tennessee Williams, Rita Mae Brown, Janis Ian, Patricia Neil Warren, Christopher Isherwood, Harvey Fierstein, and many other LGBT authors.
+Gay rights activist and photojournalist, Kay Lahusen, also worked here for a time.

 In 1992, Rodwell received a Lambda Literary Award for Publisher’s Service, in recognition of his pioneering efforts in creating a bookstore for the LGBT community.
-He sold the shop in 1993, just before he died.
+He sold the shop in 1993, just before he died of stomach cancer.
 Kim Brinster, the shop’s longtime manager, bought the business in 2006.
 Citing a sharp decline in sales following the 2008 financial crisis and increasing competition from online book sellers, Brinster closed the shop on March 29, 2009.